Collaborations in Global Health

 Germany is taking responsibility

 Public funding can contribute to progresses in Global Health significantly through targeted research and development efforts in cooperation with affected countries.
-At the same time, high‐income countries can help to strengthen under‐resourced health systems, so that medical innovations can reach the people who need it
+At the same time, high‐income countries can help to strengthen under‐resourced health systems, so that medical innovations can reach the people who need it most.
+The BMBF is therefore participating in several international cooperations bundling material, financial and intellectual resources.
+Germany is taking the responsibility to address the health problems of the world’s poorest.

 International efforts for Global Health